-It is possible that Red Junglefowl have persisted in the wild on Ni'ihau.
+It is possible that Red Junglefowls have persisted in the wild on Ni'ihau.
 Introductions of original stock in the 1940s (cf. Fisher 1951) resulted in populations that survived until the 1970s but apparently declined thereafter; they were recorded by an observer in Mar 2001 but the extent of interbreeding with domesticated Gallus there remains unknown.
 Otherwise, original Red Junglefowl persist in relatively unaltered form only in upland Kaua'i, where Schwartz and Schwartz (1949) estimated a population of 1,390 individuals in 1946-1947.
-The wild population or original stock is centered at Koke'e SP and in the Alaka'i Swamp, but they interbreed regularly with domestic chickens on the periphery of this range (Denny 1999).
+The wild population or original stock is centered at Koke'e SP and on the Alaka'i Plateau, but they interbreed regularly with domestic chickens on the periphery of this range (Denny 1999), and genetic studies shows infusion from European strains throughout the population (Gering et al. 2015).
 Populations seem to be stable in this area, residing in a variety of habitats from open fields and cultivated areas to deep forests (Schwartz and Schwartz 1949, Richardson and Bowles 1964, Scott et al. 1986, Denny 1999).
-The populations at Koke'e SP increased dramatically after the 1960s due to feeding by human visitors (Graph).
+The populations at Koke'e SP increased dramatically after the 1960s, likely due to increases of feral chicken infusion (in part due to escapes after hurricanes in 1983 and 1993) and due to feeding by human visitors (Gering et al. 2015; Graph).
 There are 3 specimens of Red Junglefowl collected on Kaua'i in Apr 1900 at BPBM (1235-1237).

 Munro (1944) reported that wild birds from Kaua'i were reintroduced to Lana'i in 1902, apparently the source for a small persistent population there (Bryan 1958; MVZ 30672, HRBP 5710 of specimen), which has perhaps interbred with other domestic stock.
-Small and ephemeral populations of semi-wild Red Junglefowl have been noted more recently on O'ahu (primarily around Waimea Valley Center since the late 1970s; AOU 1983), Moloka'i (various upland areas), and Hawai'i I (in the saddle area between Hualalai and Mauna Loa; E 34:2, Scott et al. 1986), but it is doubtful that these populations were genetically pure and/or had persisted from original Polynesian stock.
-Bryan (1958) mentions them as being rare on Hawai'i but the purity of the birds he was referring to is unknown.
+Small and ephemeral populations of semi-wild Red Junglefowl have been noted more recently on Lana'i (e.g., in Nov 2010), O'ahu (primarily around Waimea Valley Center since the late 1970s; AOU 1983; along the ne. coast, and on Mokapu Peninsula), Moloka'i (various upland areas), and Hawai'i I (in the saddle area between Hualalai and Mauna Loa; E 34:2, Scott et al. 1986; and in rural areas of the Kona coast), but it is doubtful that these populations were genetically pure and/or had persisted from original Polynesian stock.
+Bryan (1958) mentions them as being rare on Hawai'i I but the purity of the birds he was referring to is unknown.

-In the Northwestern Hawaiian Islands 10 chickens of unknown taxonomic affinity were recorded at the LORAN station on East I., French Frigate, in 1948.
+In the Northwestern Hawaiian Islands, 10 chickens of unknown taxonomic affinity were recorded at the LORAN station on East I., French Frigate, in 1948.
 They were not present when POBSP personnel arrived there in Jun 1963 (Amerson 1971).